danialharriz/danialharriz/README.md

 #### **Background 🧔**

-- My name is Danial Harriz but I go by Harriz (most of the time).
-My hometown is Kota Kinabalu, Sabah and I'm 21 years old.
-I'm currently enrolled as a third year Data Engineering student in University of Technology Malaysia.
-Although still new to computer science, I do find this course rather enjoyable and definitely something that I want to make a career out of.
+- Hi there!
+I'm Danial Harriz, but most people know me as Harriz.
+I'm a 22-year-old Data Engineering student currently in my third year at Universiti Teknologi Malaysia (UTM).

+Hailing from the beautiful city of Kota Kinabalu, Sabah, I have a strong passion for data, machine learning, and all things tech.
+I enjoy solving problems, building innovative solutions, and learning new technologies to grow as a future Data Analytics professional.

+Feel free to explore my repositories and connect with me.
+Let's collaborate and bring exciting ideas to life!